PotLock/docs/user-guides/pot-owners-and-chef-training-pot/key-roles-in-a-pot/chef.md

 A chef is someone who manages a pot (a quadratic funding round).
 However, like any chef, you don’t own the kitchen; you just ensure that the meals are prepared.
 Similarly, you are not the one who deployed the account, and if you are caught compromising the integrity of the process, there are plenty of others who can step in.To facilitate communication, you should have a Telegram group chat named “ROUNDNAME / POTLOCK.

 {% hint style="info" %}
-YOU SHOULD HAVE A TELEGRAM GROUP CHAT “ROUNDNAME / POTLOCK” (contact[ potlock community telegram](https://potlock.org/community) group to set this up if you haven’t already
+YOU SHOULD HAVE A TELEGRAM GROUP CHAT “ROUNDNAME / POTLOCK” (contact[ POTLOCK community telegram](https://potlock.org/community) group to set this up if you haven’t already
 {% endhint %}

 ### Responsibilities of a Chef